 - two years

 As you are zooming out, when you reach 3 months, the bars in the chart change to a line to allow you to more easily visualize trends over time.

 Scrolling lets you scan through your data to get a better picture of your costs over time.
 Use the arrows at the sides of the chart to view consecutive timespans or see older costs.

 The cost scale on the y-axis changes to accommodate bar or line height as you zoom and scroll.

 To view basic cost details for each day on the chart, hover over a bar.
 Click an individual bar to bring up the Daily Cost Breakdown table, which shows the costs for that day, broken down by Service Type.
 Clicking an individual Service Type brings up the Daily Cost Details table, which shows all the costs for that day under the Service Type you selected.
 These two tables show you the most expensive costs first and are sortable by any column on the table headers.
 To help you understand a spike or dip in costs, sort the Cost Delta columns to show the largest cost increases and decreases.

 Use the general Cost Analytics filters to view subsets of the total daily costs.
 For more information, see Filtering cost analytics information.

-If you don’t see the costs you expect to see, or if no costs are visible, see Troubleshooting Cost Analytics.
+If you do not see the costs you expect to see, or if no costs are visible, see Troubleshooting Cost Analytics.